Updated: Apr 23

 Sarah from The Winged Fork

 Later that day, I boarded my 150-seater flight at 5 pm along with some other international delegates.
-As we waited for our turn to head onto the runway and take off, we noticed that the rain got heavier and it was much windier too.
+As we waited for our turn to head onto the runway and take off, we noticed that the rain was getting heavier and it was much windier, too.
 I could see some of the larger aircraft taking off and landing.

 The airport was now a mess with all flights grounded, hundreds of people everywhere and no real answers as to where to go.
 About 10 to 12 of us grouped up and elected 2 of us to find out what was happening.
 The language was a big issue as the airline/airport staff knew only Chinese, which made getting information more difficult.